Contra Costa County is committed to being a welcoming county for refugees, immigrants, and all members of our community.

 There are NO changes to our County’s processes, rules, or eligibility standards pertaining to immigration.
-However, we understand that members of immigrant communities may have concerns, and we encourage them to consult reliable sources, such as trained immigration attorneys, to discuss their specific situations.
+We understand that members of immigrant communities may have concerns, and we encourage them to consult reliable sources, such as trained immigration attorneys, to discuss their specific situations.

 Immigration And “Public Charge” Rule Changes